Title: Stories Of Traumatic Pasts

 - Students’ engagement, poster production /PCAP/AkBild Vienna

-The exhibition “Counter-Archives of Amnesia” is an outcome of a research project
+The exhibition “Stories Of Traumatic Pasts” is an outcome of the research project “Genealogy of Amnesia.”

-»Genealogy of Amnesia: Rethinking the Past for a New Future of Conviviality«,that is the title of an interdisciplinary, art and theory based research project.
+“Genealogy of Amnesia: Rethinking the Past for a New Future of Conviviality”, that is the title of an interdisciplinary, art and theory-based research project.
 It is funded by the Austrian Science Fund (FWF) through its Programme for Arts-based Research (PEEK).
 The research is being developed at the Academy of Fine Arts Vienna from 2018 to 2020.
 The research focuses on three sites and their specific histories and experiences of collective amnesia in regards to traumatic events of the past.
 It departs from genocides and the politics of silence that has shaped the constitution of identities, communities and last but least the global world.
-Yet, this research project does not stop at the exposure of silence and oblivion, but aims at countering the disclosed »genealogy of amnesia«, with displaying the “Counter-Archives of Amnesia” .
+Yet, this research project does not stop at the exposure of silence and oblivion, but aims at countering the disclosed »genealogy of amnesia«, with displaying the “Stories Of Traumatic Pasts”.

 The three traumatic research sites we focus on share in common the impact on the construction of consecutively built nationalist identities:

 —The construction of a Belgian identity in the aftermath of its colonial past in Congo.
 Initially called the Congo Free State, the colony remained a personal possession of King Leopold II from 1885 until 1908 when it was taken over by the Belgian government and renamed the Belgian Congo.
 Without reflection on past colonialism, of which the Case of Belgian Congo was of exemplary brutality, the long and important tradition of postcolonial subjectivities cannot be captured.